Is Direct Air Capture Viable?

 Disadvantages

-As mentioned, the current cost of DAC is high, between $600 and $1000 per tonne of CO₂ captured.
-Efforts to reduce this cost to below $150 per tonne by 2050 are ongoing but will require advancements in technology and scale.
+As mentioned, the current cost of DAC is between $300 and $1000 per tonne of CO₂ captured.
+Efforts to reduce this cost to below $150 per tonne by 2050 are ongoing and are producing promising results as the technology advances.

 Energy Intensive: